kkm24132/Mentoring_Enablement/Industry/ReadMe.md

 **This repository area captures industry wise use cases / use case themes and related content with regards to Data Science and AI.**

-# Impact of AI by Industry
+# Impact of AI by Industry, by ML Areas

 Following representations display Estimated impact of Artificial Intelligence and other Analytics industry function driven by type of Business Problems.